GalaChain/sdk/docs/authorization.md

 - `ctx.callingUserTonAddress`: The user's TON address (if available)
 - `ctx.callingUserRoles`: Array of roles assigned to the user
 - `ctx.callingUserProfile`: Complete user profile object
+- `ctx.callingUserSignedByKeys`: Array of public keys that signed the current transaction
+- `ctx.callingUserSignatureQuorum`: Required number of signatures for the user

 ## Signature based authorization